 What Lies Beneath The Streets Of This Arkansas City Is Creepy Yet Amazing

 Not many people are aware, but under the streets of Hot Springs, Arkansas is a stone arch aquifer that’s been around since 1884.
-Despite its construction in the late 19th-century, not many visitors today even know it exists.
+Despite its construction in the late 19th century, not many visitors today even know it exists.
 The tunnel was said to have been used during the 1920s as a passageway, which was beneficial to mobsters who wanted to get around the city without being spotted.
+Seems like a rough ride, nowadays we’d just book a flight.
 The arch and its additions extend through Whittington Avenue, Park Avenue, and onto Broadway.
 It’s a fascinating glimpse into The Natural State’s History, so let’s take a look under the streets of Hot Springs, Arkansas.
+Of all the hidden places in Hot Springs, this is one of the most interesting.

 The original portion of the tunnel is a marvelous structure of novaculite and granite stone.
 The tunnel’s additions are constructed from a variety of materials such as stone and brick.
 Concrete walls can be found in some areas of the tunnel.
 The city of Hot Springs once proposed a plan to deepen the creek under the arch, as the tunnel is not large enough to support the volume of water produced by severe weather.
 However, the plans were abandoned because the effort could have disturbed the natural balance of the thermal hot springs that give the Spa City its name.